chtyim/cdap/cdap-docs/admin-manual/source/installation/configuration.rst

 the instructions for `configuration <#configuration>`__ and `verification
 <#verification>`__ of the CDAP components so they work with your existing Hadoop cluster.
-There are specific instructions for :ref:`upgrading existing CDAP installations<configuration-upgrade>`.
+There are specific instructions for :ref:`upgrading existing CDAP installations <upgrading-cdap>`.

-It's assumed that you have already followed the :ref:`installation steps <install>`.
+It's assumed that you have already followed the :ref:`installation steps <installing-cdap>`.

 .. _configuration-central: